atimpone/aws-foundation-journey/1-dev-environments/3-3-iam-policy-infra-dev-team.md

 Your organization is expected to understand this sample policy in detail before potentially applying it.

 Whichever policy is used initially, as you progress on your journey, managing and controlling changes to these types of policies will be a critical responsibility of your foundation team.
-Typically, only your Cloud Security Administrator would have write access to such policies.
+Typically, only your Cloud Security team would have write access to such policies.

 ---
 **Note: Initial iteration of development team permission set**